tldr-pages/tldr/pages/linux/sfill.md

 # sfill

-> Secure overwrite free space and inodes of the partition where the specified directory resides.
+> Securely overwrite the free space and inodes of the partition where the specified directory resides.
 > More information: <https://manned.org/sfill>.

 - Overwrite free space and inodes of an USB with 38 writes (slow but secure):